PanPapag/Chord-P2P-Simulation/README.md

 1) Make
 2) ./Chord
 3) Select the option 3: Construct a Chord network giving an input file.
-For your help i have created a .txt file with random 4-bit alpharithmetic codes.
+For your help Ι have created a .txt file with random 4-bit alpharithmetic codes.
 This 4-bit codes are being given to the hash function in order to generate the Ip's of each node of the Chord network.